uchicago-library/uchicago-library.github.io/docs/dibs.md

 ### Restricting Access

 DIBS uses the following trick to give the app itself full access to all the books, but to restrict access to users.
+The application knows the paths to the manifests and the image files on disk.
+But the publicly viewable links to the

 # Potential Problems